Employment Career Profiles

 Ian explained that it was originally just going to be a hobby.
 SLDA owned the building, and the previous owners had retired.
 Therefore, the building was vacant for about 2 years, and they were looking for someone to lease it.
 Ian decided to use this as an opportunity to turn his hobby into a business.
 The Process: it was in the month of March when he started and he had nothing on hand at the time (no supplies, etc).
 Therefore it was a rough start and took a lot of hard work.
 When they first started, they planted all of the flowers from seeds themselves, and they 'ground & mixed' their own soil in the first year.

 "It is really rewarding.
-You get to build strong relationships with community members (customers), who have known you your whole life."
+You get to build strong relationships with community members (customers), who have known you your whole life." an enjoys hearing stories and helping them.

 Brittany Neville: Employment Profile #1